danik-tro/Praxis/README.md

-# Praxis
-My praxis on different language of programming
+# My projects created by in python